Oxsomi/core3/README.md

   - Error type including stacktrace option.
   - Time utility.
   - Vectors (mathematical) such as F32x2, F32x4, I32x2, I32x4.
-  - For more info check the [documentation](docs/types_docs.md).
+  - For more info check the [documentation](docs/types.md).
 - OxC3_formats: deps(OxC3_types)
   - A library for reading/writing files.
 Currently only for BMP and oiCA/oiDL (proprietary zip-style formats).
+  - For more info check the [documentation](docs/formats.md).
 - OxC3_platforms: deps(OxC3_types, OxC3_formats)
   - For everything that's platform dependent (excluding some exceptions for OxC3_types).
   - Helpers for default allocator to simplify OxC3_types functions that require allocators.
   - File manipulation (in working or app dir only) such as read, write, move, rename, delete, create, info, foreach, checking.
   - Virtual file system; for accessing files included into the exe, apk, etc. Which are built through CMake.
   - Input devices: multiple mice and keyboards (all accessible individually).
-  - Lock and Thread for multi threading purposes.
+  - Lock, Atomics and Thread for multi threading purposes.
   - Log for colored and proper cross platform logging.
   - Window for physical (OS-backed) and virtual (in memory) windows.
+  - For more info check the [documentation](docs/platforms.md).
 - OxC3_graphics: deps(OxC3_platforms)
   - Abstraction layer possible to port to newer graphics APIs such as D3D12, Vulkan, Metal and WebGPU.
 Vulkan and Metal would be the first important things supported.
   - For more info check the [documentation](docs/graphics_api.md).
 - OxC3: deps(OxC3_platforms)
-  - Useful command line tool that exposes useful functions from OxC3.
+  - Command line tool that exposes useful functions from OxC3.
   - File manipulation:
     - Conversions between oiCA/oiDL and raw files (zip-like).
     - Encryption/decryption.